jfsfranco/Tv/README.md

 This application can be improved in several aspects.
 Here I mention some of them.
 - Validate the csv file against the API.
 - Don't introduce repeated information in the database.
-- Don't introduce information which stored information has an earlier date.
+- Don't introduce information which stored information has an later date.
 - Health check for the database
 - Adding Swagger for the API
 - Use the Exceptions/Handler instead having the factories for the responses